 However, it is not a set rule.
 If you are selling your home via "For Sale By Owner" route, where there is no agent involved, you should find a photography company or photography and pay.

 3. What equipment do I need for real estate photography?

 The basic equipment required for real estate photography:

 2. Wide-angle lens

 4. Remote trigger

 7. Light Stands

-- Best Real Estate Websites in California: When selling or buying a home, you need the best real estate platforms to list or sell your property.
-Read our reviews of the best real estate websites in California.
+- Best California Real Estate Websites: When selling or buying a home, you need the best real estate websites to list or sell your property.
+Read our reviews on the best real estate websites in California.

 - How to Flip a House: House flipping is profitable if done correctly.
 Read our comprehensive guide on how to flip a house to know more.